What is a therapist?

 The average national salary for a therapist is:

 Types of therapists

-The human experience is unique and a lot can happen throughout life that impacts mental health and well-being.
+The human experience is unique and a lot can happen through a lifetime that impacts mental health and wellbeing.
 Because of this, there are many types of specialized therapists.
 It obviously takes a different set of skills to work with youth than it does to help people that live in a retirement home.